tommyil/gemina-examples/response_types.md

-## Future Fields

-These fields are not yet supported, but will be available in the near future

 #### Payment Method

-This will provide the used payment method.
+This field provides the used payment-method.

 Optional values: